-Threat of U.S.-Russia clash hangs over Syria, French leader speaks to Putin
+Threat of Western strikes hangs over Syria, U.S., France assail Assad at U.N.

 The capture of Douma has clinched a major victory for Assad, crushing what was once a centre of the insurgency near Damascus, and underlines his unassailable position in the war.

 Assad, who is supported by Iranian-back fighters as well as the Russian air force, has cemented his control over most of the western, more heavily populated, part of the country.
-Rebels and jihadist insurgents are largely contained to two areas on Syria’s northern and southern borders.
+Rebels and jihadist insurgents are largely contained to two areas along Syria’s northern and southern borders.

-GRAPHIC: Chemical Attacks here
+GRAPHIC: Chemicals attacks here

-Reporting by Alistair Smout, Tom Perry, Ellen Francis, Maria Tsvetkova, Leigh Thomas and Ingrid melander; Writing by Richard Balmforth;; editing by David Stamp
+Reporting by Alistair Smout, Tom Perry, Ellen Francis, Maria Tsvetkova, Leigh Thomas and Ingrid melander; Writing by Richard Balmforth